Rahul0598/blog-source/content/posts/I507/index.md

 The months of January through May were stressful and hard as I had taken three core subjects (9 credits) which were all essential to satisfy my degree requirements.
 I also had the added pressure of landing a summer internship.

-In the summer (May - August), I was working full-time on my internship and worked part-time as a research assistant on campus, which was again called for long working hours.
+In the summer (May - August), I was working full-time on my internship and worked part-time as a research assistant on campus, which again called for long working hours.

 The fall semester I decided to continue my internship and the research assistant-ship part-time (35 hours a week combined) along with two 13-week courses.
 Which (*sigh*) made it harder for me to manage my time again.